pete-jacobsson/gdgtm/.ipynb_checkpoints/README-checkpoint.md

 The .toml is configured to import these versions of the packages or higher.

 ## Structure
-The module is built around two main sub-modules:
+The package is built around the following modules:
-- gdgtm_core: covers functions for getting and transforming the data
+- gdgtm_core: covers functions for transforming and aligning rasters.
+- gdgtm_chelsa_gets: functions for getting data from https://chelsa-climate.org/
-- gdgtm_manager: covers functions for automating DM tasks and initiating core functions
+- gdgtm_stac_gets: functions for interacting with STAC objects (static and open only).
+- gdgtm_merge_mosaic: functions for mosaicing rasters and for merging multiple rasters into a single multi-layer raster.
+- gdgtm_numpys: functions for converting GeoTiffs into numpy arrays (2D only).
+- gdgtm_shapefiles: functions for converting ESRI .shp files into GeoTiffs.

-Specific usage examples provided in the documentation.
+Specific usage examples provided in the documentation and the demo.

 ## Supported Data Formats
 gdgtm has only been tested for geotif (.tif) format.

 ## Testing
-gdgtm are built in Jupyter with explicit tests built into the process.
+gdgtm functions are built in Jupyter with explicit tests built into the process.
-The functions are then copied into the gdgtm repo and tested from re-build against original tests
+Beyond in-development testing, all functions in the "main" branch will have been run through the test script, including failure tests.

 ## License
 MIT License